AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

     - Create the Hiring Requisition Toolkit and take a snapshot

 ## Exercise 8.
 Playback 2: Integrations
+    - Create a decision service
+    - Implement a message start event
+    - Apply asset tags
+    - Create a service to query a database and populate a list
+    - Change an input to a single select on a coach

 ## Exercise 9.
 Playback 3: Handling errors and deploying your process application

 ## Exercise 10.
 Implementing a custom routing solution